-Scoping is the critical first step in determining the need for and scope of a botanical survey.
-Proper scoping provides critical information regarding known occurrences of and potential habitat for plant species in the Plan area, thereby indicating the full measure of plant species of consequential status under CEQA that may be significantly impacted under the Plan.
-The scoping process, including identifying the need for any subsequent botanical survey, should be completed prior to Plan review.
-In some instances, depending on project design and mitigation, it may be acceptable to defer completion of a survey until after Plan submittal but prior to commencement of timber operations.
+As with other biological resources, scoping for botanical resources is a process that first requires the identification of plant species of consequential status under CEQA known to occur in the Plan area and those which may be likely to exist in the Plan area.
+Once identified, the RPF may need to assess the actual or potential presence of those species, and whether timber operations will have the potential to significantly impact those species.
+This assessment may determine the need for and the character of a botanical survey, and for the formulation of any avoidance and minimization measures that may be appropriate and necessary.
+Proper scoping provides critical information regarding known occurrences of and potential habitat for plant species in the Plan area, thereby indicating the full measure of plant species of consequential status that may be significantly impacted under the Plan.
+The scoping process is an integral part of plan preparation and should be completed prior to Plan review.

-An RPF must first determine an appropriate geographic region for scoping.
-Appropriate boundaries for the assessment area will vary depending on the resources at issue and should be established consistent with the requirements of Technical Rule Addendum #2.
-Although the USGS 7.5’ quadrangle represents a common unit of measurement and mapping for botanical resources, there is not a universally appropriate scoping area.
+Identification of Plan Assessment Area

+Consistent with the requirements of Technical Rule Addendum #2, a botanical assessment area should be established by the RPF.
+The assessment area should be of sufficient size to assure that all plants of consequential status with known or potential occurrence in the plan area are assessed.
+In identifying this area, RPFs are encouraged to utilize all available information about particular botanical resources of concern occurring, or for which appropriate habitat exists, in the Plan area.
+Given that plant species are biologically dependent on the presence and availability of suitable habitat for establishment, the assessment area identified by the RPF must allow for adequate evaluation of species that could potentially occupy any of the available habitats within the Plan area.
+In order to address the variety of environmental conditions upon which plant species of consequential status may be dependent, the RPF should include in the botanical assessment area areas such as adjacent planning watersheds or areas within a certain distance of the Plan area.
+For instance, if the Plan area footprint contains atypical soil types or geologic substrates that are more likely to support populations of plant species of consequential status, adjacent areas should be included to allow comparison to habitats with a similar substrate.

+Due to its use as the basis of storage and retrieval of data held in the California Natural Diversity Database (CNDDB), the USGS 7.5’ quadrangle is often referred to as a unit describing a scoping area.
+As described below, CNDDB data is commonly queried in the cumulative effects analysis for a THP for a range of biological information, including the occurrence of CDFW Sensitive Species.
+Though data query and retrieval is on the basis of a topographic quad, it is the RPF’s determination of the appropriate botanical assessment area that guides the number and location of the quad-based data that is queried.
 CDFW often recommends an assessment area with a 9-quad search but this is not a standard mandated by CEQA and project variables such as project size and harvest intensity may weigh in favor of a smaller (or greater) scoping area under the circumstances of a particular timber harvest project.

-The RPF must exercise professional judgment to identify a sufficient geographic area to appropriately identify species that could be significantly impacted directly or indirectly by timber operations.
-In identifying this area, RPFs are encouraged to utilize all available information about particular botanical resources of concern occurring, or for which appropriate habitat exists, in the Plan area, which may influence the RPF’s decision making in setting appropriate geographic boundaries for the scoping process.
-Given that plant species are biologically dependent on the presence and availability of suitable habitat for establishment, the geographic area identified by the RPF must allow for adequate evaluation for all potentially available habitat within the Plan area.
-In order to address the variety of microclimates, land uses, soil types, seral characteristics, or other variables upon which plant species of consequential status may be dependent, the RPF should assess adjacent areas, including such as adjacent planning watersheds or quad maps, to identify any areas with locally forest-specific habitat which may support plant species of consequential status.
-For instance, if the Plan area footprint contains atypical soil types or geologic substrates that are more likely to support populations of plant species of consequential status, adjacent areas should be included to allow comparison to habitats with a similar substrate.
-Specific uncommon substrates include, but are not limited to, serpentine/ultramafic soils and outcrops, gabbro soils, Ione soils, soils with a restrictive layer that results in vernal wetlands, limestone outcrops, and granite outcrops.
+Identification of Plant Species of Consequential Status